svirmi/polybot/docs/GABAGOOL22_STRATEGY_RESEARCH_ADDENDUM.md

 ### Implementation Change

-The `directional-bias-enabled` config has been set to `false` in `application-develop.yaml`.
-The strategy now quotes UP and DOWN with equal base sizing, which matches gabagool22's actual behavior.
+Directional-bias logic was removed from the codebase.
+The strategy is strictly market-neutral: it quotes UP and DOWN with equal base sizing (adjusted only by inventory skew / top-up mechanics).

 ### Data Collection Recommendation